jmwind/bouncifyrn/README.md

 # BouncifyRN

 [Ballz](https://itunes.apple.com/us/app/ballz/id1139609950) has enjoyed a lot of family competition in our home.
-But the app is getting bloated with ads and I need a new side project.
-So I'm going to try and re-write in React Native and see what happens.
+This project is meant to help learn React Native by writting a Ballz-inspired game with some tweaks and see what happens.
+This app should never be published to the app store as it's just for learning purposes.
 React Native isn't the best gaming plaform, it's probably going to be terrible.
 This will be a fun test of the performance improvements coming in [Fabric](https://github.com/react-native-community/discussions-and-proposals/issues/4).
+Maybe even use fancy hooks coming in React Native 0.59!

+Beware, I'm not responsible for the hours you'll waste playing the game or evolving the game.
+It's a quite addictive.

 *Update: Feb 8, 2019*